ros2/ros2_documentation/source/Contributing-To-ROS.rst

 Report an issue
 ^^^^^^^^^^^^^^^

 Reporting issues involves identifying and describing problems in the software so they can be understood and fixed.
-If you are a beginner, you can report issues you encounter, for example, when following a tutorial, and include the steps needed to reproduce the problem.
-If you are a more experienced contributor, you can provide detailed technical information to help developers quickly diagnose and resolve the issue.
+You can report any issues you encounter with information to help developers quickly diagnose and resolve the issue.
+If you are a beginner following a tutorial, for example, you can include the steps needed to reproduce the problem.
+If you are a more experienced contributor, you can also provide relevant technical details.

 **Ready to contribute?**

-* Report your first issue: <Placeholder link to new "Reporting an issue" article>
+* Report your first issue.
+More information is in <Placeholder link to new "Reporting an issue" article>

 .. _triage-an-issue:
 Triage an issue
 ^^^^^^^^^^^^^^^

-Triaging an issue involves reviewing reported issues to understand the problem, assess its impact, and decide what action to take next.
+Triaging an issue involves reviewing the reported issue to understand the problem, assess its impact, and decide what action to take next.
 If you are a beginner, you can help by checking whether an issue can be reproduced and providing additional details where needed.
 If you are a more experienced contributor, you can prioritize issues, identify root causes, and guide how and when they should be resolved.

 **Ready to contribute?**